asseco-pst/watch-your-language/async.md

 JS is a single-threaded, non-blocking assynchronous concurrent language.

 While this is not false, it isn't quite true too.
 If you consider JS by itself, then **YES**, only one thing happens at the time in the JS thread.
-It is in the callstack where the magic happens.
+It is in the call stack where the magic happens.

 Although, in your JS environment you have more than just the JS runtime.
 You have the WebAPIs that process your asynchronous code in parallel in a separated thread.
 And voila, you have multiple threads executing your code.